Sunday, October 27, 2013

 Wash and stem the okra, and then slice it very fine.
 Chop the tomatoes fine and preserve the juice.
 Chop the onions fine, and then fry them in the butter, in a large pot.
 Wash the rice well.
 Slow stew the onions, tomatoes and juice, and pepper in about three quarts of water and one pint of oyster juice for three hours, stirring frequently.
 Don’t add the okra and rice until ten minutes before serving, then let it come to a boil.
 Drop in the oysters, boil up once, and serve.

 Note: South Louisiana usually has a long growing season, but the Creoles of New Orleans didn’t have fresh okra and tomatoes during the winter.
 They resolved this problem by canning fruits and vegetables during the months they were plentiful.
 To follow the original recipe, use one can (jar) of okra, and one can (jar) of tomatoes instead of fresh okra and tomatoes.
-Either way is wonderful.
+Either way it's wonderful.